Skip to section

 Resumes Showcase Your Value.

-You will use a resume to highlight details and aspects of yourself that are relevant from an employment perspective.
+Use a resume to highlight details and aspects of yourself that are relevant from an employment perspective.

 Cover Letters Act As A “Sales Pitch”.